danrounds/Jack-Compiler/Compiler/README.txt

 main_loop.py      ::  Drives the whole compliation process.
 Can also output an
                       XML parse tree or XML tokens (for testing purposes)

-lex_and_parse.py  ::  Lexer and parser--the heart of the compiler
+lexer.py          ::  Our tokenizer

+parser.py         ::  As the name suggests, it's our Jack-language parser

 back_end.py       ::  Code output and semantic checks.
 Probably the most
                       complicated part of the compiler; also the part that makes